-Sabah is Borneo’s northernmost state, which juts out towards the Philippines.
+Sabah is Borneo’s northernmost state, which juts out toward the Philippines.
 In the east of Sabah, Tabin Wildlife Reserve is one of Borneo’s largest protected forests and a dedicated breeding ground for endangered wildlife.
 It is best accessed by a two hour drive from the town of Lahad Datu.
-Your driver will take take you through regimented palm oil plantations until the jungle begins to take over.
+Your driver will take you through regimented palm oil plantations until the jungle begins to take over.

 The extensive network of trails dotted with the occasional lookout tower means there’s a multitude of different walking routes through Tabin Wildlife Reserve.
 Spend a few hours making your way to a nearby waterfall or tackle a full day route and enjoy lunch surrounded by rustling jungle.

 Binoculars are vital to make the most of the wildlife all around.
 My guide, with eyes like a hawk, spotted the tiniest sliver of an orangutan through the trees.
 Asian pygmy elephants, found almost exclusively in northern Borneo, have a smaller territory here than in other reserves, giving you the best chance of encountering them.
 I remember hearing the male elephants roar in the depths of the jungle around me, their distinct rumbles carrying for miles.

 I’d suggest spending two nights in the area at the Tabin Wildlife Resort on the fringes of the reserve.
 Choose from a lodge nestled in the dappled shade of the hillside or overlooking the streams running gently beneath the resort.
 Watching the glossy black darter bird scan for fish, with its twitching snake-like neck, was a wonderful way to finish the day.